rtmigo/fmap_dart/README.md

 fmap.purgeSync(16*1024*1024);
 ```

 The constructor has the `updateTimestampsOnRead` argument.
-This argument determines which elements
+This argument
-will be considered fresh at the time of purging.
+determines which elements will be considered fresh at the time of purging.

 ``` dart
 final fmap = Fmap(updateTimestampsOnRead=true);
 fmap.purge(...);  // LRU
 ```

 In this case, the elements will be deleted according to the **LRU** policy.
-Items that were accessed
-recently or added recently will remain in the cache.
+Items that were accessed recently or added recently will remain in the storage.

 However, accounting for usage will require an extra write operation on each read.